gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

-When Apache Shiro is on the `CLASSPATH` of the servers in the cluster and one or more Apache Shiro `Realms` have been defined as beans in the Spring container, [spring-data-gemfire-name] detects this configuration and uses Apache Shiro as the security provider to secure your [vmware-gemfire-short-name] servers when the `@EnableSecurity` annotation is used.
+When Apache Shiro is on the `CLASSPATH` of the servers in the cluster and one or more Apache Shiro `Realms` have been defined as beans in the Spring container, Spring Data for VMware GemFire detects this configuration and uses Apache Shiro as the security provider to secure your GemFire servers when the `@EnableSecurity` annotation is used.

 For more details about available attributes and associated configuration properties, see the [@EnableSecurity](https://docs.spring.io/spring-data/gemfire/docs/current/api/index.html?org/springframework/data/gemfire/config/annotation/EnableSecurity.html) annotation Javadoc.

-For more details about [vmware-gemfire-short-name] security, see [Security](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-security-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For more details about GemFire security, see [Security](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-security-chapter_overview.html) in the GemFire product documentation.

 ### <a id="configuring-client-security"></a>Configuring Client Security

-The security story would not be complete without discussing how to secure Spring-based, [vmware-gemfire-short-name] cache client applications as well.
+The security story would not be complete without discussing how to secure Spring-based, GemFire cache client applications as well.

 To secure a client application you must:

 1. Provide an implementation of the [org.apache.geode.security.AuthInitialize](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/security/AuthInitialize.html) interface.

-2. Set the [vmware-gemfire-short-name] `security-client-auth-init` (System) property to refer to the custom, application-provided `AuthInitialize` interface.
+2. Set the GemFire `security-client-auth-init` (System) property to refer to the custom, application-provided `AuthInitialize` interface.

-3. Specify the user credentials in a proprietary, [vmware-gemfire-short-name] `gfsecurity.properties` file.
+3. Specify the user credentials in a proprietary, GemFire `gfsecurity.properties` file.

-[spring-data-gemfire-name] simplifies all of those steps by using the same `@EnableSecurity` annotation that was used in the server applications.
+Spring Data for VMware GemFire simplifies all of those steps by using the same `@EnableSecurity` annotation that was used in the server applications.
 In other words, the same `@EnableSecurity` annotation handles security for both client and server applications.
 This feature makes it easier for users when they decide to switch their applications from an embedded, peer `Cache` application to a `ClientCache` application, for instance.
-Simply change the [spring-data-gemfire-name] annotation from `@PeerCacheApplication` or `@CacheServerApplication` to `@ClientCacheApplication`, and you are done.
+Simply change the Spring Data for VMware GemFire annotation from `@PeerCacheApplication` or `@CacheServerApplication` to `@ClientCacheApplication`, and you are done.